Accommodation strategies

 Have a crisis response plan in place

-The following questions can help employers establish a detailed response plan in case of crisis, emergency or threat of harm to the employee or others.
+The questions below can help employers establish a response plan in case of crisis, emergency or threat of harm to the employee or others.
 They can also help address the broader issue of well-being and behaviour at work:

-• What checks and balances can we put in place to help you stay on track?
+• What actions can we put in place to help you stay on track?

 • What should we be looking for that would indicate you are struggling?

-• How would you like to receive feedback on the work that you are doing?
+• How would you like to receive feedback on the work you’re doing?

 • If we think there may be performance issues, how can we discuss this with you in a way that is supportive and helpful?

-• What kind of errors might you be concerned about making and how can we help manage these?
+• What kind of errors are you concerned about making and how can we help manage these?

 • What are the things that most stress or overwhelm you right now?